thoriqadillah/moodle-qtype_essaysimilarity/README.md

 - Support every language (see notes)
 - Answer key
 - Statistical text
+- Score threshold for determining if the answer is correct, partialy correct, or wrong
 - Show/hide the answer key, statistical text, and feedback to student/teacher/both

 ## Installation